-Watkins' 911 call came in at 5:01 p.m., said Sgt.
-Jose police spokeswom an, "The caller stated there was a male break ing into his home armed with a knife," Randol said, "The caller also stated he was locked in an unstairs bedroom with his children and requestoward the officers in a threatening manner.
+in at 5:01 p.m., said Sgt.
+Heather Randol, a San Jose police spokeswom an, "The caller stated there was a male break ing into his home armed with a knife," Randol said, "The caller also stated he was locked in an unstairs bedroom with his children and requestthreatening manner.
 Randol said.
+"Both officers ordered the suspect to stop and drop the knife," Randol hand.
+Both officers, fearsaid.
+"The suspect contin ued to charge the officers with the knife in his defense of their life, fired at the suspect."

 She said Watkins was on the sidewalk in front of the home when two officers got there.
-He was holding a knife with a 4-inch blade and ran at the suspect."
+He was holding a knife with a 4-inch blade and ran oward the officers in a

 On the police radio one officer said, "We have a male with a knife.
 He's walking toward us."
 "Shots fired!
 Shots fired!" an officer said moments later.
 A short time later, an officer reported, "Male is down.
 Knife's still in